Jacobus Zaffius: Hals portrait

-This portrait was discovered in 1919 and was purchased by Mr. and Mrs. Phillips-de Jongh of Eindhoven who gifted it to the Frans Hals Museum in 1920.
+This portrait was discovered in 1919 and was purchased by Anton Philips of Eindhoven and his wife Anna de Jongh, who gave it to the Frans Hals Museum in 1920.
 In 1974 Seymour Slive included it as the earliest painting attributable to Hals and at that time it was considered the lost original, but a fragment cut down on all sides.
 Restoration activities have since proven that the wooden panel was not cut down, but dendrological research has shown the panel was painted in the correct period.
 Currently the painting is considered the original and the engraving extended on all sides.